procedures governing the judicial conference of Sexual Misconduct appeals include the following:

 The University understands the need to have a corrective process in place to address circumstances should the judicial officer err.
 One or all of the following conditions must be met in order for an appeal to be considered.

-Sanctions imposed by the Office of Judicial Affairs' post-investigation can be appealed by any party according to the grounds, below.
+Actions imposed by the Office of Judicial Affairs' post-investigation may not be appealed.
 Post-judicial outcome, any party may appeal the findings and/or sanctions only under the grounds described, below.

 All sanctions imposed by the original judicial conference body will be in effect during the appeal.
 A request may be made to the Director of Judicial Affairs for special consideration in exigent circumstances, but the presumptive stance of the institution is that the sanctions will stand.
 Graduations, Study Abroad, internships/externships, etc. do NOT in and of themselves constitute exigent circumstances, and students may not be able to participate in those activities during their appeal.
 In cases where the appeal results in reinstatement to the institution or of privileges, all reasonable attempts will be made to restore the student to their prior status, recognizing that some opportunities lost may be irretrievable in the short term.

 The decision of the Office of Judicial Affairs may be appealed to the appropriate reviewer.
-Respondent students or complainants must submit an appeal within 5 business days of receiving the written decision for a review of the decision or the sanctions imposed.
+Respondent students or complainants must submit an appeal within 5 business days of receiving the written decision for a review of the decision or the outcome mposed.
 Any party who files an appeal must do so in writing to the Office of Judicial Affairs.
 The Office of Judicial Affairs will share the appeal with the other party (e.g., if the respondent student appeals, the appeal is shared with the complainant, who may also wish to file a response), and then The Office of Judicial Affairs will draft a response memorandum (also shared with all parties).
-All appeals and responses are then forwarded to the Vice-President for Student Affairs for initial review to determine if the appeal meets the limited grounds and is timely.
-The original finding and sanction will stand if the appeal is not timely or substantively eligible, and the decision is final.
-If the appeal has standing, the documentation is forwarded for consideration.
-The party requesting appeal must show error as the original finding and sanction are presumed to have been decided reasonably and appropriately.
-The ONLY grounds for appeal are as follows:
+All appeals and responses are then forwarded to the Vice-President for Student Affairs.

 1. To determine whether the original conference was conducted fairly and in accordance with the Office of Judicial Affairs sanction determination and procedures.